Skip to content

 • --log-level, --log <level>

-Set the log level of valet (defaults to info).
+Set the log level (defaults to info).
 Possible values are: trace, debug, success, info, success, warning, error.
 This option can be set by exporting the variable VALET_LOG_LEVEL=’'.

 • -v, --verbose